-Infrastructure: The system of public works of a country, state, or region; also: the resources (such as personnel, buildings, or equipment) required for an activity.
+Infrastructure: The system of public and private works in a county, state, or region; also: the resources (such as personnel, buildings, or equipment) required for an activity.

 Institutional Waste: Solid waste generated by educational, health care, correctional, and other institutional facilities.
 40 CFR 243.101(q).